vebyast/DeflectorNet/README.md

 DeflectorNet can handle an arbitrarily large number of channels per tick.
 Each channel can send one float per tick.
 A message is composed of two header/footer floats plus as many floats as the message requires.
 Three characters costs one float, a float costs one float, a vector costs three floats, and a signal costs zero floats.

+## Usage Guide and Documentation

+Functions and data types should be well-commented.
+There are two example programs included that serve to demonstrate a simple send-receive pair.
+I'll write more here later.

 ## Current Status

 Very experimental.
 It works.
 Sort of.
 Channel names aren't rebroadcasted at any period so development is tricky.
 However, it does work - I can send and receive strings.
 I'm very happy with the interface, so that probably won't change.